lukejharmon/lanyon/chapters_preref/chapter9_beyondmk_pre.md

 One can also describe a situation where rate parameters in the $\mathbf{Q}$ matrix change through time.
 This might follow a constant pattern of increase or decrease through time, or might be related to some external driver like temperature.
 One can mimic models where rates change through time by changing the branch lengths of phylogenetic trees.
 If deep branches are lengthened relative to shallow branches, as is done by Pagel's $\delta$, then we can fit a model where rates of evolution slow through time; conversely, lengthening shallow branches relative to deep ones creates a model where the overall rate of evolution accelerates through time [see @FitzJohn2012-tu].

 More work could certainly be done in the area of time-varying rates of change.
 The most general approach is to write a set of differential equations that describe the changes in character state along single branches in the tree.
 Parameters in those equations can be made to vary, either through time or even in a way that is correlated with some external variable hypothesized to influence rates of change, like temperature or rainfall.
-Given such a model, the reverse-time approach of [@Maddison2007-vu] can then be used to fit general time-varying (or even clade-varying) Mk models to data [see @Uyeda2016-ds].
+Given such a model, the reverse-time approach of Maddison et al. [-@Maddison2007-vu] can then be used to fit general time-varying (or even clade-varying) Mk models to data [see @Uyeda2016-ds].

 ## Section 9.5: Threshold models